 A few days later, she called me with an update.
 They had completed the tests and submitted the results online to Canadian immigration.

 She also provided the proof of the medical exam sheet, which had to be uploaded onto my online IRCC profile along with other documents requested.

 Around 2 weeks later, my online profile updated with “medicals passed” and that was it.

 How Long Are Medical Exam Results Valid For?

 Medical exam results are usually valid for one year during which your application should be approved and your COPR issued with a deadline to land before your results expire.

 The duration from start to finish may vary from country to country but that’s how long it took me in UAE.
 I also chose that clinic because of its excellent reputation.

-The medical tests probably check for serious communicable diseases like HIV, and the x-ray checks for signs of something serious I guess.
+The medical tests probably check for serious communicable diseases like HIV, and the x-ray checks for signs of something serious like TB I guess.

 I didn’t really ask because I already conducted an unrelated medical test a few months before and knew everything was fine with me.

 A few tips though, drink lots of water at least 24 hours before the medical exam and probably don’t drink alcohol.